Revelum in the Media: The Forbes, Teleamazonas, and El Observador Investigations into Deepfake Fraud

 What This Coverage Establishes

-Read together, five campaigns across two countries and two of the region’s most credible outlets point to a single conclusion:
+Read together, these campaigns across three countries and three of the region’s most credible outlets point to a single conclusion:

 This is one playbook, not isolated incidents.
 Every case clones a trusted, recognizable figure, because that borrowed authority is the actual product the scam is selling.
 It is the same dynamic behind executive impersonation on social platforms everywhere.